wazuh/wazuh-documentation/source/installation-guide/introduction/index.rst

 ============

 This section covers different options to set up Wazuh with Elastic Stack in a production environment.
-Although the :ref:`All-in-one installation <all_in_one>` can be used in a production environment, depending on the needs of the deployment, a distributed environment may be more suitable as it will provide high availability and scalability features.
+Although the :ref:`All-in-one installation <all_in_one>` can be used in a production environment, a distributed environment is recommended as it will provide high availability and scalability features.

 Community